YuanyuanQi/CGTR/README.md

 Paper at: link?

-In this paper, we take the advantage of Graph Convolutional Networks (GCN) to model global word-relation structure of a document to improve context-aware document ranking.
+tl;dr In this paper, we take the advantage of Graph Convolutional Networks (GCN) to model global word-relation structure of a document to improve context-aware document ranking.

 If you use this work, please cite as: bibtex